 5:00 - 7:00 p.m.

-Mingle with representatives from more than 70 of the top equine practices in North America to identify opportunities that may be a good fit for you and your career aspirations.
+Mingle with representatives from more than 70 of the top equine practices to identify opportunities that may be a good fit for you and your career aspirations.

 DSC02818